jajetloh/quokkasim-book/src/chapter_2.md

 - Preparing drinks at a cafe, or
 - Car assembly at a factory

 In these situations, it can be very inefficient to update every component of the system at every timestep.
 A better approach here is to only update the system at the exact timesteps where something will happen!
-This is the approach taken in Discrete Even Simulation.
+This is the approach taken in Discrete Event Simulation.

 In Discrete Event Simulation, an ordered schedule of events is maintained, and time jumps forward to the next event, which in turns can schedule more events.